7 Wedding Colour Palettes That Will Define 2026

 Cobalt blue and fuchsia pink wedding table in grand ballroom with chandeliers

 Okay, I know what you're thinking — cobalt blue and hot pink?
 Together?
-Trust me on this one.
-These two colours shouldn't work, but when you see them side by side on a beautifully set table with crystal glassware and gold-rimmed china, something clicks.
-It's bold, it's confident, and it's been all over spring 2026 editorials.
+Stay with me.
+These two colours shouldn't work, but when you see them side by side on a beautifully set table with crystal glassware, gold-rimmed china, and white Cloud Dancer linens, something clicks.
+It's bold, it's confident, it's been all over spring 2026 editorials, and I have been pitching it to every summer couple who walks through my door.

 • Key colours: Cobalt Blue, Fuchsia, Cloud White